imagekit-developer/imagekit-ruby/README.md

 * Plain ruby application

 Please see the sample applications in [here](https://github.com/imagekit-samples/quickstart).

+## Upgrade to 2.0.0

+Application using variants of version 1.0 needs following changes in order to use version 2.0.0:

+- Remove config from environment file to initializer file as described [here](#Initialization).
+- Include `ImageKitIo::CarrierWave` in uploader class(for Carrierwave).
+- Remove `storage :imagekit_store` config from uploader.
+- Rename class `ImageKit::ImageKitClient` to `ImageKitIo::Client`
+- Rename class `ImageKitIo::ImageKitRequest` to `ImageKitIo::Request`

 ## Support
 For any feedback or to report any issues or general implementation support, please reach out to [support@imagekit.io](mailto:support@imagekit.io)